skr0x1c0/portal/README.md

 # Working

 The following example explains how a malicious app can exploit the vulnerability to overwrite a read only file, lets say `/etc/zprofile`.
+In this example, target file is `/etc/zprofile`, a file restricted with read only access which the malicious app wants to bypass.
+Mount directory is `/tmp/.portal/mount`, which is the directory where WebDAV mount will be created.
+Portal file is `/tmp/.portal/mount/portal`, which is a file inside WebDAV mount whose associated cache file is `/etc/zprofile`.
+The process followed by malicious app is as follows:

 1. Malicious app start a fake WebDAV agent.
 Fake agent creates and listen on a unix domain socket, at say `/tmp/.portal/socket`